Try not to do this

 This is not that page.

-This page is designed to describe some of the mistakes you can make in a non-monogamous relationship even if you are compassionate, honest, and well-intentioned.
-Sometimes, building a stable, happy non-monogamous relationship is not intuitive, and there are mistakes that can be made along the road no matter how well-intentioned you may be.
-Ideally, you should seek to learn from other people’s mistakes rather than your own; it’s a lot less trouble.
+This is some of the mistakes you can make in a non-monogamous relationship even if you are compassionate, honest, and well-intentioned.
+Sometimes, building a stable, happy non-monogamous relationship is hard, and there are mistakes that can be made along the road no matter how well-intentioned you may be.
+Ideally, you should learn from other people’s mistakes rather than your own; it’s a lot less trouble.

 Don’t make assumptions about your partner or your relationship; talk about everything